abronte/BigQuery/README.md

 BigQuery is a wrapper around the Google api ruby gem designed to make interacting with BigQuery easier.

-This gem is very new and doesn't have many features quite yet.

 ## Install

     gem install bigquery